 He wanted a college education, and COD was affordable, close to home and had an excellent reputation.
 What he didn't expect was how many connections he'd make at College of DuPage.

 “The professors and students who come from all walks of life are the reasons why I keep coming back," Bartocci said.
 "When I came to COD, I didn't know what I wanted to do with my life.
 What I was surprised by, and continue to be surprised by, is how much the time spent there has led me to my chosen vocation.”

-"All of this spawned from roots grown at COD," he said.
+“All of the hard work that I have put in over the years is paying off, and all of this spawned from roots grown at COD," he said.
 "I met some amazing people there and still keep in touch with a few of the professors, who have mentored me and helped guide me in so many ways.
 The students were great, too.
 I wouldn't be where I am today without this guidance.